sensu/sensu-docs/content/sensu-enterprise/3.1/guides/using-ec2.md

 * [Cross Account Assume Role Policy][14]
 * [Cross Account Assume Role Policy Role][15]

+You'll also need to configure the EC2 integration file at `/etc/sensu/conf.d/ec2.json` so that it knows which account should be used when querying the API.
+See the example below:

+{{< highlight json >}}{
+  "ec2": {
+    "accounts": [
+      {
+        "name": "sensu-testing",
+        "role_arn": "arn:aws:iam::111111111111:role/cross-account-readonly"
+      }
+    ]
+  }
+}{{< /highlight >}}

+Where the account in the ARN above is the account that will be queried.

 #### Trusting account

 1. Create 'read-only' IAM policy